Over-Production: The Most Costly Waste

 Over Production destroyed value by forcing companies to use their resources to produce more than their customers needed.
 He worked with his colleague Inventory and promoted large production batches, tending to justify large production runs as “economies of scale”.
 Over Production was a massive waste in manufacturing, but by adopting the pull based systems advocated by lean, Over-productions days as waste were numbered.

 Over Production in Software

 Over production quickly and easily found a home in software development, invited in by push based project management practices and long project timelines.
 Few appreciate the disruptive nature of software and the business uncertainty software could create.
 With long project timelines (courtesy of Delay) many took a "spray and pray" approach to specifying software system features, hoping that a few of the features would gain acceptance with stakeholders and users.
 With stage gate methodologies, and vendor contracting strategies, many organizations were forced to commit far too early to their requirements.
-Over production certainly earns its reputation as the worst waste because up 60% of software systems are over produced, that is the end users see little or no value in the and features.
+Over production certainly earns its reputation as the worst waste because up 60% of software systems create little or no value for their users and stake holders.